Kartik150704/BTP/README.md

 These images and data serve as a visual aid for understanding strategic interactions in cybersecurity and game theory.
 They demonstrate how optimal strategies can vary based on different assumptions and models.

-## Usage
-These images can be used for educational purposes to explain the concept of Nash Equilibria in game theory, specifically in the context of cybersecurity.
-They are also useful for researchers or students involved in similar studies or for those developing algorithms in multi-player dynamic games.

----

-This format is simple and informative, catering to both technical and non-technical audiences.
-You might want to adjust the technical details depending on the exact content and context of your project or academic work.